310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 I’m scared.
 I alone want to be his ally, forever and ever.
 I don’t want to make him cry.
 I don't ever want to cast a shadow over that gentle smile of his.

 Yet right now, I’m the reason why he’s depressed.
-All because I don’t have the talent for this… all because I'm not determined enough.
+All 'cause I don’t have the talent for this… all 'cause I'm not determined enough.

 It frustrates me… I feel so pathetic… I’m not even some *normal* kid at this point.
 I’m just a waste of space.
 {% endbubble %}